nansencenter/NERSC-HYCOM-CICE/doc/ESMF.md

 module load esmf

-For compilation of HYCOM-CICE, the ESMF path should be specified (e.g. in bash shell) as
+For compilation of HYCOM-CICE, the ESMF path should be specified (e.g. in bash shell) by the ESMF_DIR environmental variable as

 export ESMF_DIR=/homeappl/home/pr2n0112/HYCOM_TOOLS/esmf/ESMF.6.3.0rp1